 In the latest episode of ‘NFLGirlUK meets…’ (now The Cleats Off Podcast), I chat with Chris Milner.
 Chris is one half of the National Vintage League – a 90s-era sports store dealing in authentic jerseys and apparel from the NFL and NCAA.

-National Vintage League was first launched by Hugh Coles in 2017, and it’s incredible to see how it’s grown to where it is today.
+National Vintage League was first launched by Hugh Coles in 2017.
+It’s incredible to see how it’s grown to where it is today.
+Chris shares:

 - their journey so far

 - where you can find vintage wear